Avanika07/Airline_Reservation_System/README.md

 This project demonstrates the practical implementation of Object-Oriented Programming (OOP), collections, exception handling, file handling, and other Core Java concepts.

 **Objectives**
--To automate the basic airline reservation process.
+-To automate the basic airline reservation process.<br>
--To provide an easy way to search and view available flights.
+-To provide an easy way to search and view available flights.<br>
--To allow passengers to book and cancel flight tickets.
+-To allow passengers to book and cancel flight tickets.<br>
--To maintain passenger and booking information.
+-To maintain passenger and booking information.<br>
 -To demonstrate Core Java and OOP concepts through a real-world application.

 **Key Features**